H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/RxJS.md

 - Resilient to failure
 - Reactive tot state changes

-RxJs stands for "Reactive Extension for JavaScript".
+RxJS stands for "Reactive Extension for JavaScript".
 The RxJS library defines its own Observable class along with supporting methods for Reactive programming.
+Many frameworks like [[Angular]] and others implement an RxJS library.

 Advantages: